 WAFFLE MINI BITES (GF, Vegan, Vegetarian & Paleo Options)

-Mom will truly love these scrumptious waffle mini bites!
+Another breakfast listed on our 12 Easy Mother’s Day Breakfast Ideas Kids Can Make are scrumptious waffle mini bites!
 Toasted mini waffles are smothered in chocolate nut butter, topped with fruit and nuts and garnished with chocolate shavings.
 Easy peasy!

 OVERNIGHT BREAKFAST PARFAITS (GF, Vegan & Vegetarian Options)